2020 reviews

 www.princewinestore.com.au

-Valley Magazine Review by Nick Ryan
+Valley Magazine review by Nick Ryan

 2020 Limefinger “The Learnings” Watervale Riesling.
 They say old winemakers don’t retire, they just take longer lunches.
 That may well be true of local legend Neil Pike but those who have always admired his delicate touch with Riesling are pleased he’s keeping his hand in here.
 Abundant Watervale florals on the nose, a beautifully pure and crystalline palate crackling with bath salts and lime zest.
 A new Classic.